sai8charan/git-course-repo/README.md

   image.png
   ->git add . : To add all the tracked and untracked changes to stage area image.png
-  ->git push : to update changes to remote repository where our git hub is hosted
+  ->git push origin <branch name>: to update changes to remote repository where our git hub is hosted

+## Steps to initalize git repo from local repository